-- Explain/remind and ensure patient's understanding of - I. The risks of congenital malformations and neurodevelopmental disorders for children exposed in utero - II.
-The mandatory use of effective contraception (preferably an intrauterine device, or implant, or 2 complementary forms including a barrier method) - even if patient has amenorrhea - without interruption during the entire valproate treatment duration - regardless of sexual activity status - III.
-The need to: - undergo pregnancy testing when required during treatment - plan for pregnancy - reassess the treatment with her specialist annually - Ensure the patient is aware of the Patient Guide
+- I. The risks of congenital malformations and neurodevelopmental disorders for children exposed in utero - II.
+The mandatory use of effective contraception (preferably an intrauterine device, or implant, or 2 complementary forms including a barrier method) - even if patient has amenorrhea - without interruption during the entire valproate treatment duration - regardless of sexual activity status

+- undergo pregnancy testing when required during treatment - plan for pregnancy - reassess the treatment with her specialist annually

-Ensure the patient is aware of and discuss the patient quide which is available electronically through the QR code located on the box (www.sanofi.com.au/valproate).
+Ensure the patient is aware of and discuss the patient guide which is available electronically through the QR code located on the box (www.sanofi.com.au/valproate).